 Fred Korematsu Speaks Up by Laura Atkins and

-Combining Fred Korematsu’s story with history of that time including photographs and side panels puts his heroism into context.
-This is an extremely well done book with a cover that does not do it justice.
+Combining Fred Korematsu’s story with a history of that time including photographs and side panels puts his heroism into context.
+This is an extremely well-done book with a cover that does not do it justice.
 I gifted my copy to Dr. Eugene Gu, a civil rights activist in Tennessee who also facing racism. [nonfiction picture book, ages 8 and up]

 Chef Roy Choi and the Street Food Remix by

-Yukari Reads on Instagram gaves me the heads up on this one.
+Yukari Reads on Instagram gave me the heads up on this one.